2nd Annual Scheduled for May 2, 2020 had to be cancelled. It will take place in the form of a Virtual Osprey Festival.

-Colonial Beach's first annual Osprey Festival will be taking over Town Hill and the surrounding areas from April 12 - 14, 2019.
+Colonial Beach's first annual Osprey Festival took over Town Hill and the surrounding areas from April 12 - 14, 2019.

 This area is a prime region for bird watchers.